SSWConsulting/SSW.Rules.Content/rules/tasks-do-you-know-to-ensure-that-relevant-emails-are-attached-to-tasks/rule.md

 You need to keep these so your Team can refer to it later, and so you can send a “done” when the task has been completed.
 This preserves the “history” of the task and allows you to keep relevant partied included in any future conversation.

-Keep the original email so that you can     [<br>      reply DONE and delete the email](/dones-do-you-reply-done-and-delete-the-original-email).
+Keep the original email so that you can     [
+      reply DONE and delete the email](/dones-do-you-reply-done-and-delete-the-original-email).

 But keeping it in your email does not help other members of the team if they complete the task and need to send the “done”.